ghidello/mongodb.optimistic-concurrency/Readme.md

 An optimistic Update or Remove will be allowed only if requested on the same object version present in the database.

-So, given a class Person implementing the INeedOptimisticConcurrency, it can be updated and removed in the following way:
+So, given a class Person implementing the INeedOptimisticConcurrency interface, it can be updated and removed in the following way:

 ```C#
 var collection = mongoDatabaseInstance.GetCollection("collectionName");